peter-facko/ppsh/API_semantics.md

 * The object is in the same state as the moved-from object was before the call.
 * The moved-from object is in the `invalid` state.

-The object semantically "steals" resources from the moved-from object.
+The object semantically "steals" resources from the moved-from object and invalidates it.

 ## Constructors